"Webb" looked at the most distant galaxy in the Universe. She has an abnormal weight

 Cover: GN-z11 superimposed on image from GOODS-North survey

-Authors: NASA, ESA, P. Oesch (Yale University), G. Brammer (STScI), P. van Dokkum (Yale University) and G. Illingworth (UC Santa Cruz)
+Authors: NASA, ESA, P. Oesch (Yale University), G. Brammer (STScI), P. van Dokkum (Yale University) and G. Illingworth (University of California, Santa Cruz)